 Other royalty income primarily includes income from former royalties for which the asset balances have been fully amortized and royalty income from synthetic royalties arising out of R&D funding arrangements.
 Occasionally, a royalty asset may be amortized on an accelerated basis due to collectability concerns, which, if resolved, may result in future cash collections when no financial royalty asset remains.
 Similarly, we may continue to collect royalties on a financial royalty asset beyond the estimated patent expiration date by which the financial asset was amortized in full.
-In each scenario where a financial royalty asset no longer remains, income is recognized as other royalty income.
+In each scenario where a financial royalty asset has been fully amortized, income from such royalty is recognized as Other royalty income.